The-New-Maps-Project/website/docs/docs2.md

 For this line of data, the precinct of Springfield is in District 2, has a location of ( 40.124N , 79.428W ), is 45% Democrat, 67% White, and 16% of it's residents have graduated from college.

 **NOTE:** District zero is "unassigned".
-Commonly, a group of precincts are not assigned to a district yet, and in this case, use "0" as the district it is assigned to.
+When a group of precincts are not assigned to a district yet, list "0" as the district they are assigned to.

 ## Importing and Exporting Data